So. Technically I have dropped the ball with Project 365 hosted by Sara at ...Make Music From Your Heart To The Lord.

 Anyway, as I was looking at photos this morning I once again found myself drawn to places.
 But you know what?
 I'm also realizing that it's because the PLACES remind me of PEOPLE and the memories associated with them.
 Now I don't feel so bad.
 Weird, yes.
 Bad, no.

 Before we lived in the parsonage, we spent nine years as houseparents within easy walking distance of the Hillsdale College Arboretum.
 In the early years on nice days we'd pack up our schoolbooks and a blanket to sit on and go have school there.
 It's always been our first choice for picnics.
 Or just to get away and take walks along the many paths, to one of the old stone pavilions or around the lake.
-Actually the whole campus was a favorite place.
-We spent many happy hours in the library and often attended concerts, plays or free lectures by visiting guests.
-My favorite was Dave Thomas of Wendy's fame.
-But we also heard Margaret Thatcher, Dan Quayle and many others over the years.

 Dear friends who own a cottage in Ludington, Michigan, were always generous with it.
 The initial use of the cottage actually led to our spending a year in Africa, a story for another time.
 But I can't begin to tell you what joy this place brings!
 Just the thought of Epworth makes us smile ☺ Do you have places like that in your life?
 I hope so!
 Here's a photo taken from the porch, looking out over the rooftops of other cottages and Lake Michigan during one of its stunning sunsets.